mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/support.md

 For Mendix Platform content, the same SLA conditions apply as for the platform.
 Support for Community content is up to the user or organization providing the content.

-For more details, see [App Store Content Support](https://docs.mendix.com/developerportal/app-store/app-store-content-support) in the Mendix documentation.
+For more details, see [App Store Content Support](https://docs.mendix.com/developerportal/app-store/app-store-content-support) in the *Mendix Developer Portal Guide*.

 ## 6 Mendix Support